IMF's Lagarde fears 'tit-for-tat' escalation from Trump tariff move

-WASHINGTON (Reuters) - International Monetary Fund Managing Director Christine Lagarde said on Thursday that she feared a “tit-for-tat” escalation of trade retaliation over U.S. President Donald Trump’s steel and aluminium tariffs that would sap business confidence and investment.
+WASHINGTON, March 8 (Reuters) - International Monetary Fund Managing Director Christine Lagarde said on Thursday that she feared a “tit-for-tat” escalation of trade retaliation over U.S. President Donald Trump’s steel and aluminum tariffs that would sap business confidence and investment.

 Lagarde, speaking at a Washington Post forum on women’s issues, said it was not the direct economic impact from the tariffs that concerned her most, but its role as a “trigger” for retaliatory responses from trading partners worldwide.